 The platform lets you tap into invaluable information that can help you better shape your sales process and give you a more thorough understanding of your customers.
 Very few — if any — comparable programs offer insight as extensive as LinkedIn Sales Insights.

-If you're interested in having access to that kind of pointed insight — drawn from a massive pool of reliable data — you should consider investing in LinkedIn Sales Insights.
+If you’re interested in having access to that kind of pointed insight you should consider investing in LinkedIn Sales Insights.